dd32/td-gh-ex/README.txt

 == Changelog ==

+#### 1.0.6
+* Styling bug on WooCommerce checkout page fixed
+* Added link to a demo to the TopShop Premium page

 #### 1.0.5
 * Added functionality to add own logo
 * Stopped navigation from hiding until page is loaded